Information note for National Human Rights Institutions

-NOTE: This decision gives the opportunity to NHRIs with “A” status ICC accreditation to participate in the Human Rights Council sessions through pre-recorded video messages in one of the six official languages of the United Nations, to be delivered to enhance their their participation under any Human Rights Council agenda item plenary debate.
+NOTE: This decision gives the opportunity to NHRIs with “A” status ICC accreditation to participate in the Human Rights Council sessions through pre-recorded video messages in one of the six official languages of the United Nations, to be delivered to enhance their participation in the plenary debate under any Human Rights Council agenda item.
 Only the Head, Secretary General or their designated representative in possession of a written authorization may be entitled to deliver a video message.

 The credentials of the NHRIs and the identity of individuals delivering the video message will be duly verified by OHCHR.

 For all interventions through video messages a letter of request will need to be addressed to the Human Rights Council Secretariat or the National Institutions and Regional Mechanisms Section and comply with all the below requirements:

 - Letter submitted on official letterhead and signed by the head of the NHRI or the Secretary General;

 - Indication of the HRC session concerned, agenda item an specific segment of the programme of work in which the oral statement through video-messaging will be made;

 - Indication of the full name (FAMILY NAME, First name) and functional title of the person who will deliver the statement (name of the person must appear exactly as it appears in his/her passport or formal identity document) as a designated representative;

 - Colour copy of the person’s passport or of formal identity document.